This Privacy Notice was last updated on 16.09.2020.

 GOTO Malta has appointed a Data Protection Officer (‘DPO’) who is responsible for matters relating to privacy and data protection.
 The DPO can be reached by sending an email at email@example.com.

 3.1.
-We process Personal Data on the following categories of Data Subjects:
+As a company, we process Personal Data on the following categories of Data Subjects:

 |Potential Employees||Individuals who apply for employment at the Company.|